Types of weathering

 See what "Weathering" is in other dictionaries:

-3.Biological weathering sometimes called organic.
+3.biological weathering sometimes called organic.
 It manifests itself in the form of mechanical and chemical effects of living and plant organisms on the earth's surface.

 Biological weathering manifests itself almost everywhere, especially in areas with humid climate which promotes the growth and development of plants.